 Here we see how OAA harnesses the power of English as an ‘international’ language.
 It is not seen by OAA as simply an example of cultural hegemony, but using English allows him to communicate to those inside and outside of Turkey ‘about Turkey and what Turkey does to me’.
 Throughout the interviews, Bengi and Ertan acknowledge that their surroundings deeply affect what they write about.
 And it is Turkey’s social and political life which is reflected in their music.
 Typical of much protest music, there is a discourse of the band being in the know and analysing the political and social World correctly (Way 2016).
 Bengi says:

 Of course problems in Turkey affect me and my writing.
-Like the Turkish offical problems they affect me to write.
+Like the Turkish official problems they affect me to write.
 I’m writing my lyrics about how my country affects my life.
 I’ve been drawing from my education problems because education in Turkey they all push you in the same way.
 So that changed my life.
 They pushed me through another way and got me into trouble both with my family and school so that affected my teenage time.

 Politics are vague and personal, a trait common in protest music and music in general (Street 1988; Frith 1988b; Way 2016).
 All the same, it is the idea that by utilizing the western genre of hardcore punk and using English lyrics, the band are able to express real Turkish concerns to a wider audience.
 Though Bengi admits OAA’s lyrics are more about the personal, Ertan believes his songs are there to raise awareness about political problems in Turkey to anyone who will listen.
 Ertan describes one of the topics of his songs:

 The government had like undercover people who would shoot and murder people and no-one knew about it.
 It was not in the news and if you search it you will find it but for the people who don’t search it they may not know about it their whole lives.
-The government has it’s own mob now.
+The government has its own mob now.
 AKP [Turkey’s current government] is doing it now with the police.
 They tell us their lies.
 We are anti fascism and the abuse of labour that the government did and is still doing.
 We sing about this.

 Social Threat is much more direct in its political critique both here in the interview and in their lyrics.
 Here again we see how they use the power of western resources to communicate to a Turkish and western fan base very Turkish political and social concerns.
 Both bands, in their own styles, inform fans about problems in Turkey, whether these be personal problems expressed in the lyrics of OAA or the more direct political lyrics of Social Threat.
-In both cases, these are clear cases of the bands harnessing the power of hardcore punk music inspired by the West to communicate real Turkish concerns and values to fellow Turks in ‘the crew’ and those in the Worldwide Hardcore İnternet community.
+In both cases, these are clear cases of the bands harnessing the power of hardcore punk music inspired by the West to communicate real Turkish concerns and values to fellow Turks in ‘the crew’ and those in the Worldwide Hardcore Internet community.
 This illustrates how some punk groups in Turkey are far from victims of cultural imperialism.
 It is here now that we turn to one video and accompanying song.

 Video analysis